aspose-tex/Aspose.TeX-Reference-Tutorials/content/english/net/custom-tex-formats/create-custom-tex-formats/_index.md

             // Create the format provider using the file system input working directory.
             // We use the project output directory as our custom format file is supposed to be located there. using (FormatProvider formatProvider =
-                new FormatProvider(new InputFileSystemDirectory(RunExamples.OutputDirectory), "customtex"))
+                new FormatProvider(new InputFileSystemDirectory("Your Output Directory"), "customtex"))
             {
                 // Create conversion options for a custom format upon ObjectTeX engine extension.
                 TeXOptions options = TeXOptions.ConsoleAppOptions(TeXConfig.ObjectTeX(formatProvider));
                 options.JobName = "typeset-with-custom-format";
                 // Specify the input working directory.
 This is not required here as we are providing the main input as a stream.
-                // But it is required when the main input has dependencies (e.g. images). options.InputWorkingDirectory = new InputFileSystemDirectory(RunExamples.InputDirectory);
+                // But it is required when the main input has dependencies (e.g. images). options.InputWorkingDirectory = new InputFileSystemDirectory("Your Input Directory");
-                // Specify a file system working directory for the output. options.OutputWorkingDirectory = new OutputFileSystemDirectory(RunExamples.OutputDirectory);
+                // Specify a file system working directory for the output. options.OutputWorkingDirectory = new OutputFileSystemDirectory("Your Output Directory");

                 // Run the job.
                 new TeXJob(new MemoryStream(Encoding.ASCII.GetBytes(